Covering point-sets with parallel hyperplanes and sparse signal recovery: Introduction and main results

 More specifically, one can ask for such a set on a lattice grid.
 Let $T \geq 1$ be an integer and let

 be the integer cube of sidelength $2T$ centered at the origin in $\real^n$.
 Since every finite set of integer lattice points is contained in some such integer cube, we will consider specifically subsets of~$C_n(T)$.
 First, notice that $2T+1$ parallel hyperplanes cover all of~$C_n(T)$.
-We immediately have the following lemma.
+We prove the following simple lemma in Section~\ref{grid}.

 \begin{lem} Let $S \subseteq C_n(T)$ be a set of points of cardinality $k$. \begin{enumerate} \item If no fewer than $k-n+1$ parallel hyperplanes can cover $S$, then $k \leq 2T+n$. \item If $2T+1$ parallel hyperplanes are required to cover $S$, then $k \geq 2T+n$. \end{enumerate} \end{lem}